martincarstenbach/python-blogposts/flask-oracle/readme.md

 ## Building

 The Oracle Database 23ai Free Release database [container image](https://hub.docker.com/r/gvenzl/oracle-free) used in this application is provided by Gerald Venzl.
 No further modifications are required.
-You can always use the official image, available from [Oracle's container registry](https://container-registry.oracle.com/ords/ocr/ba/database/free).
+You can always use the official image, available from [Oracle's container registry](https://container-registry.oracle.com/ords/ocr/ba/database/free) instead, but need to make sure the demo user is created.

 Building the Application is also quite simple, just run `podman build -t pydemo:1.0 .` to build the application locally.
 Simply use the commands shown below.